doekman/awkcss/reference.md

 * `display( block | none )`:
 	- __block__ (default): a paragraph (one or more lines) is created.
 	- __none__: the line is not rendered (use this instead of `next`).
+* `block_name( "name" )`:
+	- For setting up _block continuation_.
+	- Normally, every input line results in a block-item in the box-model.
+To combine adjecent input lines into one block-item, give these lines the same name.
+	- When not set, the block-name is regarded the same as the `NR` variable.
 * `width( [nr_columns] )`: sets the width, including margins, of a line.
 	- __nr\_columns__: set the maximum width of a line.
 Handy when using background colors.
 	- _no arguments_: when omitting `nr_columns`, the default value is used, which is the width of the terminal (see variable `COLS` below).